How often must I have an eye exam?

 During your recovery period, you’ll need to have eye exams to ensure the lens is seated properly and to ensure you don’t develop an infection or other complication.
-Mega Vision Center provides state-of-the-art individualized follow-up care to ensure you have the best visual outcomes possible.
+Vision World provides state-of-the-art individualized follow-up care to ensure you have the best visual outcomes possible.

 Why do I have eye allergies?

 Like many other types of allergies, eye allergies can be caused by many factors, including:

 - eye makeup